Money Calculator

 Cost ₹100 → Sell ₹150 → Markup = 50%

 Tells you how much you've added over cost.
-Used in pricing.
+Used when setting prices from a cost base.
+Base = cost.

 Gross margin = (Selling price − Cost) ÷ Selling price × 100